 Beginning KS4 is exciting one as you do fewer subjects but more in-depth.
 At Gateacre we offer an exciting range of options to suit all abilities, skills and interests.
 The courses on offer to you are designed to ensure that you are able to meet your full potential.
-The pathway you are on is the 'Success Pathway'; this means you will study English Language, English Literature, Mathematics and Combined Science (Trilogy) as GCSE exam subjects and PSHE/RSE (Personal Development), Citizenship, RS, PE and Computing as non-examination subjects.
+The pathway you are on is the 'Success Pathway B'; this means you will study English Language, Mathematics and Combined Science (GCSE Trilogy) as GCSE exam subjects and Learning for Life, PSHE/RSE (Personal Development), Citizenship, RS, PE and Computing as non-examination subjects.

-Further, you will study four other GCSE subjects that include a range of GCSEs, BTECs, CIDA and Cambridge Nationals - all of which are L2 qualifications.
-The 'Success Pathway' is made up of linear examination subjects and a range of subjects that contain controlled assessments and 'seen' examinations - we feel this will lead to the very best outcomes for you.
-If, however, you show an aptitude or desire to do any other subject we offer on the ASPIRE pathway, please see Ms Chapman for advice.
+Further, you will study three other subjects that include a range of GCSEs, BTECs, CIDA and Cambridge Nationals - all of which are L2 qualifications and subjects that will concentrate on your personal development.
+These will be a bespoke programme developed for you by Mrs Moreton and Mrs Langton to ensure you are successful in KS4.
+Most of the 'Success Pathway B' is made up of linear examination subjects and a range of subjects that contain controlled assessments and 'seen' examinations - we feel this will lead to the very best outcomes for you.
+If, however, you show an aptitude or desire to do any other subject we offer in the ASPIRE programme, please see Ms Chapman for advice.

 We will try and give you every help in making your decisions about your options.
-You will have careers focussed sessions during Academic Tutor Time.
-You will also attend a Careers & Future Focus Fayre; a Future Focus Day that will give you the opportunity to meet businesses, universities and other educational institutions to discuss different careers.
-Also, you will complete a variety of online questionnaires about your preferences that will help you choose your subjects.
-In addition to this, you can approach your Head of Year, your Assistant Head of Year, your Academic Tutor, your subject teachers or Assistant Headteacher, Mrs Boyd, who coordinates our Careers Programme.
+You will be take part in a dedicated careers programme during Academic Tutor Time.
+You will also attend a Careers & and Employability Fayre that will give you the opportunity to meet businesses, universities and other educational institutions to discuss different careers; as well as view a 'Step into the Future' theatre performance to give you even more ideas about your future choices.
+Also, you will complete a variety of online questionnaires about your preferences that will help you choose your options subjects.

+In addition to this, you can approach your Head of Year, your Assistant Head of Year, your Academic Tutor, your subject teachers or Assistant Headteacher, Mrs Boyd (who coordinates our Careers Programme).
 You may also find it useful to discuss the matter with older students or the Careers Connect service in school.

 Please be aware that whilst we will endeavour to provide the courses on offer in this booklet, we do reserve the right to amend or cancel courses that we feel are not viable due to low take up by students, cost, or logistical problems.
-We also have to work within changes which occur nationally; however, rest assured we always strive to provide you with the very best opportunities to ensure you are successful.
+We also have to work within changes which occur nationally; however, rest assured, we always strive to provide you with the very best opportunities to ensure you are successful.